UPDATE: Chief Justice Cady remembered as kind, devoted to justice

-DES MOINES — Mark Cady was described as a man who was endlessly kind and devoted his life to the law and justice, a capable public speaker and advocate who was disarming with a wonderful sense of humor.
+DES MOINES — Mark Cady was described as a man who was endlessly kind and devoted his life to the law and justice, a capable public speaker and advocate with a disarming sense of humor.

 A former colleague described how it was pure chance that Cady came to write the history-making Iowa Supreme Court decision for which he will long be remembered.